 Focusing on goods produced by non-industrialised methods, often handed down through generations but now in danger of being lost, Artisan Encounters will encourage discussion and conversation around old and new, past and present, place and provenance.

-Join us as we delve into sustainable practices and reviving traditional methods and techniques while being inspired by the history of Elizabeth Farm and Vaucluse House.
+Join us as we delve into sustainable practices and reviving traditional methods and techniques.

-Find upcoming Artisan Encounter events and meet the artisans who have been participating in this program below.
+Meet the artisans who have been participating in this program below:

 Levi Pendlebury, blacksmith